Intercollegiate Center for Classical Studies (ICCS) in Rome

-- Students must be majoring in classics, classical history/civilization, or archaeology, or majoring in archaelogy or art history with strong classical interests and background.
+- Students must be majoring in classics or classical history/civilization, or in archaeology or art history with strong classical interests and background.
 Background in Roman History is strongly advised.

 To apply, Northwestern students must:

 - Complete an NU Study Abroad Application by the appropriate deadline.

 - Complete a Duke-ICCS application by the program's deadline.